This post may contain affiliate links, read my full disclosure here.

 What Products or Items Do I Need?

 This will be up to personal preference.
 Determine what your needs are, look up the different filters on the market, read reviews and make the decision on products that will work best for you.
+I’ll leave some photo links below of some options to choose from.

 3. Chlorination or Iodine